-Bogardus began by thanking the fellow Executive Committee Members for their service.
+Bogardus began by saying many of us should be at the Long John Regatta this weekend!
+Check out the photos posted on Facebook for a fun look down memory lane.
+He continued to thank the fellow Executive Committee Members for their service.
 It is a pleasure to work with everyone, including Executive Secretary Jeffers.
 We are ahead of other classes during this time because of her.

 Written Report: